pronskiy/phpup/README.md

     <code lang="html">phpup</code><br>The PHP Toolchain
 </h1>

 _Phpup_ is a single-file binary with _**zero dependencies**_ that includes Composer and other PHP tools.
-It also allows to install a per-project PHP based on your `composer.json`.
+It also allows installing a per-project PHP based on your `composer.json`.

 You don't need to have PHP or anything at all on your system to run it.